merci-libre/python-sat/documentation/readme.md

 The install script is another thing that I am really proud of.
 It checks the user's operating system and installs the program based on that.
-For Linux users, it automatically picks up on which package manager it should use, and installs the dependencies for system-packages automatically, and installs the program to the user's computer to the `/usr/local/bin` and `/usr/lib/python{VERSION}/site-packages/` directory.
+For Linux users, it automatically picks up on which package manager it should use, and installs the dependencies for system-packages automatically, and installs the program to the user's computer to the `/usr/bin` and `/usr/lib/python{VERSION}/site-packages/` directory using pip (versions 1.3+).
 It also detects whether the user is using `doas` or `sudo` for their substitute user command.

 For Linux users, it automatically loads the `install.sh` command with all of the arguments required for install.
 Uninstalling uses `subprocess`, as the uninstall process is less command intensive.